-Copying a DB snapshot - Amazon Relational Database Service
+Copying a DB snapshot for Amazon RDS - Amazon Relational Database Service

 With Amazon RDS, you can copy automated backups or manual DB snapshots.
 After you copy a snapshot, the copy is a manual snapshot.
 You can make multiple copies of an automated backup or manual snapshot, but each copy must have a unique identifier.